forestryio/website/hugo/content/eng_blog/engineering/yieldmo-uses-aws-to-deliver-ad-engagement-data-in-milliseconds.md

 +++
 author = "Indu Narayan, Director of Data" blurb = "Yieldmo partners with Amazon Kinesis to capture, process, and deliver hundreds of billions of data points a month in real time.
-This technology enables in-depth insights into customer engagements, more effective campaigns for advertisers, higher profits for publishers, and, ultimately, greater relevance for consumers." category = "perspectives" cover = "/uploads/Screen Shot 2018-01-29 at 9.12.49 AM.png" date = "2018-01-29T09:10:11+00:00" description = "" download_label_text = "Download Document" file_download = "" layout = "blog" title = "Delivering Ad Engagement Data in Milliseconds with AWS" weight = ""
+This technology enables in-depth insights into customer engagements, more effective campaigns for advertisers, higher profits for publishers, and, ultimately, greater relevance for consumers." category = "Engineering Blog" cover = "/uploads/Screen Shot 2018-01-29 at 9.12.49 AM.png" date = "2018-01-29T09:10:11+00:00" description = "" download_label_text = "Download Document" file_download = "" layout = "engineering_blog" title = "Delivering Ad Engagement Data in Milliseconds with AWS" weight = ""